 Dower Rights: What You Need To Know

-Depending on where you live, you might be subject to an 1800s law that dictates what happens to your property when you die.
+Depending on where you live, a law dating from the 1800s may dictate what happens to your property when you die.
 Dower rights, a product of English common law, once entitled wives to one-third of their husbands’ real property when they died.
-Dower rights laws are rare today, but there are still a few states that maintain them.
-If you live in one of those states, it’s important that you understand how dower rights impact your property.

 What Are Dower Rights?